MicrosoftDocs/windows-itpro-docs/education/get-started/get-started-with-microsoft-education.md

   If you don't have Windows 10, version 1703 installed on your devices, we recommend upgrading.
 This process takes a while so start this task before proceeding with this walkthrough.

-- Have an education-verified tenant to quality for an Office 365 for Education subscription.
+- Have an education-verified tenant to qualify for an Office 365 for Education subscription.
 You also need to be education-verified to use School Data Sync and Intune for Education.

   If you don't have an education-verified domain, don't worry.
 We'll show you the steps on how to do this.